NikKowPHP/social-brain/chapters/chapter-8.md

 ---
 ### **Field Work Challenge**

-This week, find one data point or key message you need to communicate in an email or a meeting.
+This week, find one data point or key message you need to communicate.
 Before you share it, take 30 seconds to wrap it in a one-sentence "Tension & Resolution" arc.

-"We are trying to achieve X, BUT we are facing obstacle Y, THEREFORE we should do Z." Observe if the idea lands with more impact.
+*   **For the Architect:** Your challenge is to find an emotional word to put in the "BUT" section.
+Instead of "BUT we have a 15% shortfall," try "BUT we have a *disappointing* 15% shortfall."
+*   **For the Connector:** You excel at telling stories about people.
+Your challenge is to use the ABT structure to tell a story about *data*.
+"We were on track (AND), BUT the QA data shows a problem, THEREFORE we need to pause."
+*   **For the Sentinel:** Your tendency is to start with the "BUT" (the threat).
+Your mission is to force yourself to start with a stable "AND" first, creating a safe context before you introduce the risk.

 ---
 ### **Neuro-Toolkit: Making It Stick**